Human Tissue Act 2004

 The storage of tissue from a deceased individual requires a licence except where it is stored for use in a research project that has received approval from a research ethics authority (see above) or approval is pending.

-The Research Institute for Sport and Exercise Sciences (RISES) holds a license from the Human Tissue Authority for the storage of relevant material which has come from a human body for research in connection with disorders or functioning of the human body.The following people are responsible for ensuring that research is conducted in accordance with the conditions of the license:
+The Faculty of Science holds a license from the Human Tissue Authority for the storage of relevant material which has come from a human body for research in connection with disorders or functioning of the human body.The following people are responsible for ensuring that research is conducted in accordance with the conditions of the license:

 Further information on the Human Tissue Act and using human tissue in research can be found in the following documents: